RoyOltmans/anova_server/README.md

 The migration steps of the anova can be executed by accessing http://[yourserverip]:8000/docs here is a page for using the api's.
-   - 1 make a new key for the anova
+   - 1 make a new key for the anova /api/ble/secret_key
+     VERY IMPORTANT COPY the key and fill it in at the HTTPBearer  (http, Bearer) or the APIKeyQuery (apiKey).
+You will need to repeat this every time you want to contact the anova via this page.
+So write (store) the devicename and key!!!!!!!!!!!!!!!!
    - 2 push the server config
+     /api/ble/config_wifi_server add the host (the RPI running or a docker host where this instance is running) and the port
    - 3 install the wifi config
+     Go TO /api/ble/config_wifi_server, you must add your private SSID and PWD

+NOW your off the grid with the Anove ;-)

 # Home Assistant Integration for Anova Precision Cooker